MohammadRuhulAmin/call_procedure_mysql/README.md

 # section 8: ACID

 ACID Stands for :
 - A(Atomicity) : A transaction is treated as a single, indivisible unit.
 It either completes entirely or does not happen at all.
-If any part of a transaction fails, the entire transaction is rolled back.
 - If any part of a transaction fails, the entire transaction is rolled back.

 Example: